-Using Chatbots to Really Understand Your Customer
+Using Chatbots to Really Understand Your Customer: Chatbot Customer Journey

+Using chatbots do you really understand your customer journey?
 It’s now clear that chatbots are not just passing ship in the night.
 Over 2.5 billion people worldwide use messaging platforms like WhatsApp, Facebook Messenger, or Telegram, all of which are chatbot-centric.
 Twitter, for example, introduced a bot-like feature within its Direct Messaging service to enable brands to interact more frequently with customers.

 Thus, bots are here to stay, but the question that businesses must address today is – how to use them intelligently in customer-facing roles.